Dottorato di ricerca

-The dottorato di ricerca (research doctorate) is the highest Italian academic degree, the equivalent of a Ph.D.
+The dottorato di ricerca (from Italian "research doctorate") is the highest academic qualification in Italy, equivalent to the Doctor of Philosophy.

-The term dottore is frequently used in Italy to refer to any person with a university Laurea: thus, a person with a Laurea Magistrale uses the title "dottore magistrale" and a person with a Laurea uses the title of "dottore".
-Those unfamiliar with the Italian university system or the Italian use of titles should note that a "dottore" or "dottoressa" in an Italian context does not necessarily hold a Ph.D.
-Holders of the dottorato acquire the title of dottore di ricerca ("doctor of research"), also abbreviated to "Dott.
-Ric." or "Ph.D."
+Those who have obtained this degree are referred to as "dottore di ricerca" or "Ph.D.", and not as "Doctor", which is instead the title conferred to laureati (bachelor's degree).
+In common usage, however, the title is reserved for holders of a laurea magistrale, equivalent to a master's degree.

 History and admission

 The dottorato is a relatively recent addition to the Italian academic landscape, having been instituted in 1980.

 According to the Bologna Process, Italy fits the framework since the adoption, in 1999, of the so-called 3+2 system.
 The first degree is the Laurea that can be achieved after three years of studies.
 Selected students can then complete their studies in the following step: two additional years of specialization which leads to the Laurea Magistrale.

 After 1999, the Laurea corresponds to a Bachelor's Degree while the "Laurea Magistrale" corresponds to a Master's Degree.
 Only the Laurea Magistrale grants access to third cycle programmes (Post-MA degrees, Doctorates or Specializing schools), that last 2 to 5 years (usually completing a PhD takes 3 years).
 However, it is now established that there is just a unique five-year degree Laurea Magistrale a ciclo unico (Single cycle master's degree) for programmes such as Law (Facoltà di Giurisprudenza), Arts (Accademia di Belle Arti), Music (Conservatorio di Musica) and a few others, and six-years degree for Medicine and Surgery (Medicina e Chirurgia) and Dentistry (Odontoiatria e Protesi Dentaria).
 The title for MA/MSc/MFA/MD/MJur/MEd graduate students is dottore (abbreviation in dott./dott.ssa or dr., meaning Doctor).
 This title is not to be confused with the PhD and Post-MA graduates, whose title is Dottore di Ricerca (Research Doctor or Philosophy Doctor).

 The Italian Master's Degree should not be confused with Italian "Masters" that are one-year specialistic courses which guarantee a more practical education but do not give access to further levels of studies (they can be considered similar to Postgraduate diplomas).